-Table of Contents
+ANNUAL MEETING OF ENERSYS

+August 2, 2018 Date: Time: Place:

+10:00 AM (Eastern Time) EnerSys Global Headquarters, 2366 Bernville Road, Please make your marks like this: X Use dark black pencil or pen only

+Reading, PA 19605

+The Board of Directors recommends a vote FOR each of the director nominees listed in proposal 1 and FOR proposals 2, 3 and 4.
+1: Election of four (4) Class II director nominees FOR 01 Hwan-yoon F. Chung 02 Nelda J. Connors FOR 03 Arthur T. Katsaros FOR 04 Gen. Robert Magnus, USMC (Retired) FOR Anainst 2: To approve, ratify and adopt the EnerSys 2018 Employee Stock Purchase Plan; FOR 3: To ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for fiscal year ending March 31, 2019; FOR 4: An advisory vote to approve the compensation of EnerSys' named executive officers; and FOR To conduct any other business properly brought before the meeting.

+se sign exactly as your name(s) appears on your stock certificate.
+If held in joint tenancy, all one should sign.
+Trustees, administrators, etc., should include title and authority.
+Corporations ald provide full name of corporation and title of authorized officer signing the proxy.

+Please Date Above

+Authorized Signatures - This section must be completed for your Instructions to be executed.

+Annual Meeting of EnerSys to be held on Thursday, August 2, 2018 for Stockholders as of June 4, 2018

+This proxy is being solicited on behalf of the Board of Directors of EnerSys.

+☑ INTERNET

+VOTE BY:

+MAIL

+TELEPHONE

+· Use any touch-tone telephone

+OR

+Have your Proxy Card/Voting Instruction Form ready.
+Follow the simple recorded instructions.

+OR

+www.proxypush.com/ens

-EnerSys EnerSys ANNUAL MEETING OF ENERSYS Date: August 2, 2018 Time: 10:00 AM (Eastern Time) Place: EnerSys Global Headquarters, 2366 Bernville Road, Reading, PA 19605 4 Annual Meeting of EnerSys to be held on Thursday, August 2, 2018 for Stockholders as of June 4, 2018 This proxy is being solicited on behalf of the Board of Directors of EnerSy s.
-Please make your marks like this: Use dark black pencil or pen only The Board of Directors recommends a vote FOR each of the director nominees listed in proposal 1 and FOR proposals 2, 3 and 4.
-1: Election of four (4) Class II director nominees O1 Hwan-yoon F. Chung O2 Nelda J. Connors O3 Arthur T. Katsaros O4 Gen. Robert Magnus, USMC (Retired) Directors Recommend FOR FOR FOR FOR FOR on in the envelope provided. $\Lambda$ Go To www.proxypush.com/ens • Cast your vote online. • View Meeting Documents. • Wark, sign and date your Proxy Card/Voting Instruction Form. • Detach your Proxy Card/Voting Instruction Form. • Beturn your Proxy Card/Voting Instruction Form. • Beturn your Proxy Card/Voting Instruction Form. ion Form ready.
-For Against Abstain 2: To approve, ratify and adopt the EnerSys 2018 FOR FOR FOR r at the perforation and return just this portion postage-paid envelope provided.
-The undersigned hereby appoints Thomas L. O'NeIII and Joseph G. Lewis and each or either of the and lawful attorneys of the undersigned, with full power of substitution and revocation, and author each of them, to vote all the shares of common stock of Ene/Sys which the undersigned is entitle meeting and any adjournment thereof upon the matters specified and upon such other matters as brought before the meeting or any adjournment thereof, conferring authority upon such true and to vote in their discretion on such other matters as may properly come before the meeting and rev heretofore given.
-THE SHARES REPRESENTED BY THIS PROXY WILL BE VOTED AS DIRECTED OR, IF M IS GIVEN, SHARES WILL BE VOTED 'FOR' THE ELECTION OF EACH OF THE DIRECTOR PROPOSAL 1 AND 'FOR' PROPOSALS 2, 3 AND 4.
-All votes must be received by 5:00 P.M., Eastern Time, August 1, 2018 PROXY TABULATOR FOR orizes them, and d to vote at said may be properly lawful attorneys roking any proxy NO DIRECTION NOMINEES IN Authorized Signatures - This section must be completed for your Instructions to be executed.
-Please separate carefully at the perforation ENERSYS P.O.
-BOX 8016 CARY, NC 27512-9903 ٦ Please Sign Here Please Date Above CLIENT # Please Sign Here Please Date Above Please sign exactly as your name(s) appears on your stock certificate.
-If held in joint tenancy, persons should sign.
-Trustees, administrators, etc., should include title and authorty.
-Corporatio should provide full name of corporation and title of authorized officer signing the proxy. , all ons L
+Cast your vote online.
+View Meeting Documents.

+Mark, sign and date your Proxy Card/Voting Instruction Form.
+Detach your Proxy Card/Voting Instruction Form.
+Return your Proxy Card/Voting Instruction Form in the postage-paid envelope provided.

+The undersigned hereby appoints Thomas L. O'NellI and Joseph G. Lewis and each or either of them, as the true and lawful attorneys of the undersigned, with full power of substitution and revocation, and authorizes them, and each of them, to vote all the shares of common stock of EnerSys which the undersigned is entitled to vote at said meeting and any adjournment thereof upon the matters specified and upon such other matters as may be properly brought before the meeting or any adjournment thereof, conferring authority upon such true and lawful attorneys to vote in their discretion on such other matters as may properly come before the meeting and revoking any proxy

+THE SHARES REPRESENTED BY THIS PROXY WILL BE VOTED AS DIRECTED OR, IF NO DIRECTION IS GIVEN, SHARES WILL BE VOTED "FOR" THE ELECTION OF EACH OF THE DIRECTOR NOMINEES IN PROPOSAL 1 AND "FOR" PROPOSALS 2, 3 AND 4.

+All votes must be received by 5:00 P.M., Eastern Time, August 1, 2018.

+PROXY TABULATOR FOR ENERSYS

+P.O.
+BOX 8016 CARY, NC 27512-9903

+EVENT #

+provided.

+envelope

+the

+nst

+and

+at the

+carefully

+separate Please

+Go To

+CLIENT #
-Proxy - EnerSys

-Annual Meeting of Stockholders

-Thursday, August 2, 2018, at 10:00 AM (Eastern Time)
+Proxy - EnerSys Annual Meeting of Stockholders Thursday, August 2, 2018, at 10:00 AM (Eastern Time) This Proxy is Solicited on Behalf of the Board of Directo